shupershuff/Diablo2RLoader/README.md

 **Q:** When Diablo opens it won't allow me to select an online character<br>
 **A:** This will be due to your password or username being entered in incorrectly.
 Please note that multiple failed authentication requests can cause a temporary lockout from that realm (seems to be around 15-30mins).

-**Q:** I can't login despite my password being entered in correctly.<br>
-**A:** Try logging into the Battlenet client and approve any 2FA/verification requests that might pop up.

 **Q:** I have reset one of my Bnet account passwords, how do I update accounts.csv<br>
 **A:** Open accounts.csv and clearout the password field and the PWIsSecureString field.
 Leave the PWIsSecureString field blank.
 Either enter your password into the csv file or leave it blank and the script will ask you next time you run it.